 To the second sequence

-The sequence of the square numbers is also an arithmetic series of third order.
+The sequence of the square numbers is also an arithmetic series of second order.
 A figure follows to explain this.

 The second line is the sequence of the odd numbers.
 The feature is that you reach a constant difference 2 after two steps.

 Hence the sequence of square numbers has constant differences of differences.